Preconditioned Chebyshev BiCG for parameterized linear systems: An inexact variant of preconditioned Chebyshev BiCG for parameterized linear systems

 where $\mathcal{E}_j = \sum_{i=1}^j E_i v_i w_i^T$ and $\mathcal{F}_j = \sum_{i=1}^j F_i w_i v_i^T$ with $E_i$, $F_i \in \mathbb{R}^{dn \times dn}$.
 Here $v_i$, $w_i$ are the $i$th columns of $V_j$ and $W_j$, respectively, and the biorthogonality condition \eqref{iden} holds.
 The matrices $E_i$ and $F_i$ represent the error which is introduced on each inexact application of the preconditioner and its adjoint.
 Note, the relations \eqref{flex-fac2} imply that the columns of $V_j$ in \eqref{flex-fac} span the Krylov subspace generated on the matrix $\left(M (K-\sigma M)^{-1} + \mathcal{E}_j \right)$ and the vector $v_1$, and, analogously, the columns of $W_j$ in \eqref{flex-fac} span the Krylov subspace generated from the matrix $\left( (K-\sigma M )^{-T} M^T + \mathcal{F}_j \right) $ and the vector $w_1$.
 We do not compute the matrices $E_i$ or $F_i$ and mention them purely for theoretical reasons. \end{remark}

-\subsection{Explicit computation of the residual in the inexact algorithm}
+\subsection{Explicit computation of the residual in the {\em inexact algorithm}}

-Algorithm~\ref{alg:FMCBiCG} approximates the solution to the linear system \eqref{companion} by solving the shifted preconditioned linear system \eqref{shifted}, where the preconditioners $(K- \sigma M)^{-1}$ and $(K - \sigma M)^{-T}$ are applied inexactly in a flexible BiCG setting.
-In order to better understand the convergence of our approach, we consider the difference between the residual of our inexact algorithm and the residual of an analogous algorithm, assuming an exact application of the preconditioners at each iteration.
+The Inexact Algorithm~\ref{alg:FMCBiCG} approximates the solution to the linear system \eqref{companion} by solving the shifted preconditioned linear system \eqref{shifted}, where the preconditioners $(K- \sigma M)^{-1}$ and $(K - \sigma M)^{-T}$ are applied approximately in an inexact BiCG setting.
+In order to better understand the convergence of our approach, we compute a bound on the residual at each iteration of the {\em inexact algorithm} applied to this system.
+This bound includes a contribution that is directly related to the error in the application of the preconditioner.

 Define the inner residual vector $p_i$ on iteration $i$ as